Thunderbird2086/zmk-dongle-screen/README.md

 This module provides several widgets to visualize the current state of your ZMK-based keyboard:

 - **Output Widget**
   Indicates the current output state of the keyboard (USB or BLE profiles).
-The currently used interface (USB or BLE) is indicated with an arrow.
+The currently used interface (USB or BLE) is indicated with an icon.
   - **USB:**
-    - **White:** USB HID is ready and active (dongle is connected to a computer and working as a keyboard).
+    - **Orange:** USB HID is ready and active (dongle is connected to a computer and working as a keyboard).
     - **Red:** USB HID is not ready (dongle is powered, e.g. via wall plug or power bank, but not connected to a computer).
   - **BLE:**
-    For the currently selected Bluetooth profile (the number is shown in the next line):
+    For the currently selected Bluetooth profile:
     - **Green:** Connected (active BLE connection established)
     - **Blue:** Bonded (device is paired, but not currently connected)
     - **White:** Profile is free (no device paired or connected for this profile)

 - **Layer Widget**
   Displays the currently active keyboard layer.
 Useful for quickly identifying which layer is active.
+There is example customization on how to color code layer names as well.
+In my example I have an "Orange" and "Greeen" layer, so I set text colors accordingly.

 - **Mod Widget**
   Shows the status of modifier keys (e.g., Shift, Ctrl, Alt, GUI).
 Indicates which modifiers are currently pressed.